-Hand clapping games are great Spanish language activities for children.
-These two games are each based on just one word, so they are simple to learn.
-One is Chocolate and the other is Mariposa (butterfly).
+As I said, these hand-clapping games in Spanish are each based on one word.
+One is chocolate and the other is mariposa (butterfly).
 They are both excellent for practicing correct Spanish pronunciation.
 The games break the word into syllables and put it together again.
 Both rhymes reinforce the short, clear vowel sounds of Spanish.

 The words to Chocolate are: